RedeemedSpoon/BytePicks/README.md

 ## License

 BytePicks is an open-source project, All content on the website is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Meanwhile the code is lienced under the [GNU GENERAL PUBLIC LICENSE](./LICENSE).
-That means you're moslty free to use, modify, and share the code – just give a little credit.
+That means you're mostly free to use, modify, and share the code – just give a little credit.
 We're all about openness and collaboration, creating a community that thrives on shared knowledge and innovation.

 ## Contact